 What to Do When Your Application Gets Declined

-Merchants have a ton of weird reasons they turn down publishers (affiliates) and it’s definitely not code for “we think your site sucks”.
+Merchants have a ton of weird reasons they turn down publishers (affiliates), and it's not code for “we think your site sucks.”
 Ok, sometimes it is, but in most cases it has more to do with your traffic levels, standing in the network, etc.

 But if you're really serious about working with the merchant, you do have a few options.